Vantablack: Visual characteristics

-As Vantablack is composed of carbon nanotubes that absorb exceptionally high levels of visible light, it is widely considered one of the darkest pigments created.
+As Vantablack is composed of carbon nanotubes that absorb exceptionally high levels of visible light, it is one of the darkest pigments created.
 When applied to three-dimensional objects, Vantablack produces the appearance of a two-dimensional surface or void space.

 Properties

 CVD Vantablack is composed of a forest of vertical carbon nanotubes "grown" on a substrate using a modified chemical vapor deposition process.
 When light strikes Vantablack, instead of bouncing off, it becomes trapped and continually deflected amongst the tubes, absorbed, and eventually dissipated as heat.

 CVD Vantablack was an improvement over similar substances developed at the time.
 Vantablack absorbs up to 99.965% of visible light and can be created at 400 C. NASA had previously developed a similar substance that was grown at 750 C, which required materials to be more heat resistant than Vantablack.
 Darker materials are possible: in 2019, Massachusetts Institute of Technology engineers developed a CVD material which reflects a tenth of the amount of light that Vantablack reflects.

 The outgassing and particle fallout levels of Vantablack are low compared to similar substances, which makes it more commercially viable.
 Vantablack is resistant to mechanical vibration and exhibits thermal stability.